YoteZip/LinuxCrackingBible/DRM/NewOrigin/defeating_origin.md

 # Cracking Guide

 For our walkthrough we'll be cracking the Origin DRM on Mass Effect Andromeda (hereafter referred to as `MEA` for my sanity).
-This game is easy to source via cs.rin's SCS (thread ID `56017`), and only uses Origin DRM.
+This game is easy to source via cs.rin's Main Forum (thread ID `65642`), or you can follow along with your own Origin-protected game.
+MEA uses Origin DRM (and also Steamworks API if you source the version from Steam instead of Origin).

 1. Source MEA and extract it to your workspace

+2. Defeat [Steamworks API](../Steamworks-API/defeating_steamworks.md) protection (if you sourced MEA from Steam instead of Origin.
+Origin games won't always have this protection)

-2. Open a terminal in the toolkit folder where your Anadius Origin Unwrapper tool lives, and run `python origin_unwrapper.py "/path/to/MassEffectAndromeda.exe" --add-dll` to generate a patched EXE.
+3. Open a terminal in the toolkit folder where your Anadius Origin Unwrapper tool lives, and run `python origin_unwrapper.py "/path/to/MassEffectAndromeda.exe" --add-dll` to generate a patched EXE.
 Ignore the "MassEffectAndromedaTrial" EXE, these "trials" come with a lot of Origin games and I don't think they do anything

     ![MEA Unwrap](images/MEA-Unwrap.png "Unwrapping Mass Effect Andromeda")

-3. Rename the output `unwrapped fixed` file to its original EXE name and copy it to your MEA directory, replacing the original
+4. Rename the output `unwrapped fixed` file to its original EXE name and copy it to your MEA directory, replacing the original

-4. Since MEA is a 64-bit game, copy `anadius64.dll` from Anadius's Emulator into the folder next to the EXE.
+5. Since MEA is a 64-bit game, copy `anadius64.dll` from Anadius's Emulator into the folder next to the EXE.

-5. Open the `origin_helper_tools.html` file from Anadius Emulator's configs/tools  in a web browser, and navigate to the "Generate Emulator Config" section.
+6. Open the `origin_helper_tools.html` file from Anadius Emulator's configs/tools  in a web browser, and navigate to the "Generate Emulator Config" section.
 This tool will auto-generate a template configuration for you to use

     ![MEA Generate Config](images/MEA-GenerateConfig.png "Generating an Anadius config")

-6. Click "Browse" and pick your `__Installer/installerdata.xml` file from the MEA directory
+7. Click "Browse" and pick your `__Installer/installerdata.xml` file from the MEA directory

-7. You can generally always select `Has username visible` and `Has avatar visible` just in case a game uses them somewhere.
+8. You can generally always select `Has username visible` and `Has avatar visible` just in case a game uses them somewhere.
 The rest don't really need to be touched unless your game is Denuvo or you want to try auto-generating achievements (doesn't always work)

-8. Click "Generate config" and save it into your MEA directory
+9. Click "Generate config" and save it into your MEA directory

-9. Edit the `anadius.cfg` file that you just saved:
+10. Edit the `anadius.cfg` file that you just saved:
     - `User.Username` - Change to whatever you want your name to show up as ingame
     - `User.Avatar` - Link to a png that you want to display as an avatar ingame

     ![MEA Anadius cfg](images/MEA-anadiuscfg1.png "Resultant anadius.cfg")

-10. If you want DLC to be unlocked as well, you need to manually input the DLC info into `anadius.cfg`.
+11. If you want DLC to be unlocked as well, you need to manually input the DLC info into `anadius.cfg`.
 Acidicoala maintains a [large public list](https://github.com/acidicoala/public-entitlements/blob/main/origin/v1/entitlements.json) of these DLC identifiers, but it's not fully complete ([archived version here (probably outdated)](https://archive.ph/PiS1o)).
 If your DLC isn't listed, you can check Anadius's "EA DLC Unlocker tool" next, found under `Main Forum -> Releases` (thread ID `104412`).
 This tool comes with a handful of DLC identifier configurations in its `g_*.ini` files.
 If neither of these sources help, you can try manually logging the DLC checks with EA DLC Unlocker.
 As far as I can tell, this method requires owning the base game, as the EA DLC Unlocker manipulates the EA client, not the game itself.
 To start logging:
 	- Anadius includes a `setup_linux.sh` script with the tool which can be used to automatically detect and install EA DLC Unlocker into Steam-based EA game installations, or you can prefix it like `WINEPREFIX=/path/to/custom/prefix setup_linux.sh` for an arbitrary prefix.
 	- After installation, enable logging by editing `drive_c/users/<username>/AppData/Roaming/anadius/EA DLC Unlocker v2/config.ini` and enabling `logLSX`.
 	- After logging is enabled, start the game and attempt to get it to check for DLC (opening ingame DLC displays, navigating to locked contents, etc).
 	- (I have tested a handful of games and haven't been able to get any non-standard logging to occur.
 If you get logs, it should be easy to parse through them to find DLC identifiers.)

-11. Because I'm omniscient I already know the MEA DLC identifiers.
+12. Because I'm omniscient I already know the MEA DLC identifiers.
 Add the following sections to your anadius.cfg:

     ```json
 	"Content"